andyjduncan/aws-mock/README.md

 For detailed specification and reference for those interfaces already available in aws-mock, here is a list of them: [Implemented Requests and Responses](https://github.com/treelogic-swe/aws-mock/wiki/Technical-Specifications#implemented-requests-and-responses-ec2).

+### Predefined Instances

+You can create predefined instances by creating a `src/main/resources/instances.yml` file.
+Look at `src/test/resource/instances.yml` for examples.

 ### API Documentation
 Please find API documentation for all currently implemented interfaces at the link below.
 Don't worry about the word 'javadoc' – you don't have to write any Java, just pick your favorite JVM-targeting language (Clojure, Scala, JRuby, Jython, Groovy, etc.) and off you go.
 The aws-mock contributors commit to supporting [Literate Programming](http://en.wikipedia.org/wiki/Literate_programming) in any JVM-targeting language you choose to use.